virtualagc/virtualagc/yaShuttle/yaHAL-S/README.txt

 	░ ░ ░ ░ ░<SQ DQ NAME> : <ARITH CONV>
 	[HELP] >

-Or if you use the interpreter's LBNF command:
+Or if you instead use the interpreter's LBNF command:

 	[HELP] > lbnf
 	Display abstract syntax trees (AST) in LBNF.